sobjornstad/AnkiLPCG/docs/importing.rst

 The three numeric spin-boxes
 allow you to customize how much text appears on each card.
 Tweaking these settings is entirely optional;
-the defaults are sufficient for most poems.
+the default values are sufficient for most poems.
+You can change the default values in the add-on config (:menuselection:`Tools --> Add-ons --> LPCG --> Config`).

 Lines of Context
     The number of lines that will be shown